mlswg/mls-protocol/draft-ietf-mls-protocol.md

 node in the UpdatePath, that is, one member from each subtree rooted in the copath node corresponding to the node in the UpdatePath.

+## Improving Resiliance to Poor Random Number Generators

+The security of a group hinges on the fact that every member has access to a good source of entropy.
+To make the protocol more robust in environments with weak sources of entropy or even compromised random number generators, each MLS implementation MUST maintain a `base_secret` and a `base_derivation_counter`, which act as an entropy pool.

+In the course of MLS protocol operations, whenever a client has to sample a fresh secret, new randomness is sampled from the underlying entropy source (e.g. the RNG of the operating system) and extracted together with the `base_secret` to form the new `base_secret`.
+The fresh secret is then derived from the `base_secret` and the value of the `base_derivation_counter`.

+Additionally, whenever a client processes a commit message in one of its groups, an extra secret is derived from the resulting `epoch_secret` with the label `base_secret_addition`.
+That secret is then Expanded together with the `base_secret` to form a new `base_secret`.

+TODO:
+* Formally specify the extract and expand calls
+* think of better names
+* do we actually need the counter?
+* should the secret derived from the `epoch_secret` be part of the Key Schedule?

 # IANA Considerations

 This document requests the creation of the following new IANA registries: